 - ⅓ cup coconut milk - full fat (coconut cream will also work)

 - ½ cup cashew butter - sub any nut or seed butter

 - ½ cup powdered sugar

-- 1 tsp sea salt - plus more to top
+- 1 teaspoon sea salt - plus more to top

 - Heat the dark chocolate chips and coconut milk in a pot over medium-low heat.
 Stir continuously to prevent burning.
 You can also use a double boiler or a heat-proof bowl on top of a pot of simmering water to be extra careful.
 Continue to stir until the chocolate is completely melted and smooth in consistency.
 It will feel thicker than plain melted chocolate which is what we want!

 - Remove the pot from the heat and add the cashew butter, cacao powder, powdered sugar, vanilla, and sea salt.
 Stir well to distribute.
 The heat from the chocolate will melt the cashew butter and dissolve the cacao and powdered sugar.
 To ensure there are no clumps of powdered sugar and cacao, I recommend sifting the two together before adding them to the pot.
 I find you can also use a stiff whisk to break up any clumps.
 Stir well until well incorporated.